Ultimate Idaho Wedding Planning Checklist (Update 2026)

 Meet with wedding florists.
 Here are my top wedding florists in Boise.
 Not sure how to incorporate real flowers into your budget?
 I have some tips for you.

 Start your wedding day timeline.
 Here are some examples of 6-hour, 8-hour, and 10-hour weddings.
 Need more help?
 I got you.
-Here are my tips to keep your day stress-free, when to start your wedding ceremony, and why you should take sunset photos.
+Here is how to keep your day stress-free, when to start your wedding ceremony, and why you should take sunset photos.

 8 months out